-A Hawaii bankruptcy is a financial tool that thousands of ordinary people and families use to resolve their debt burdens.
+A Hawaii bankruptcy is a financial tool that thousands of ordinary people and families used to resolve their debt burdens.
 It is easy to think that financial struggles only affect the average person on the street.
 However, even millionaire entertainers use debt settlement solutions to save their finances.

 It is entirely possible to have millions in the bank and owe millions in debt – it actually happens more often than you might think.
 As the money starts flowing in from lucrative film and music contracts, many celebrities spend like the good times will last forever, only to find themselves financially “underwater” months later.
 Some celebrities struggled with establishing a stable career, suffering through bankruptcy and financial hardship before finally finding the line of work that made them famous.

 As we know, life in paradise isn’t all mai-tais and frolicking in the surf.
 Living here can be expensive, and so can the cost of doing business.
-Nationally known Honolulu based entrepreneur Wally Amos launched the “Famous Amos” brand in 1975.
+Nationally known Honolulu-based entrepreneur Wally Amos launched the “Famous Amos” brand in 1975.
 Subsequent financial troubles meant the sale of the company under Chapter 11.
 Has that stopped him from making a comeback?
 No way.
 Wally has recently launched WAMOS, showing life can still be sweet.

 Say a little prayer for this legendary Grammy award-winning singer.
-Due to tax debts to IRS going back over 20 years, the singer filed Chapter 7 bankruptcy.
+Due to tax debts to the IRS going back over 20 years, the singer filed for Chapter 7 bankruptcy.
 Despite trying to work out a repayment agreement with the IRS, the money was only being applied to penalties and interest, not the principal amount of around $1 million.
-Under the bankruptcy code, some of the taxes were dischargeable because of their age.
+Under the bankruptcy code, some taxes were dischargeable because of their age.